-High gluten or bread flour is a white flour with a high protein content, used to increase the stretch in white and mixed flour breads.
-Its equivalent is thought to be German 812 flour, French 80 flour and Italian 1 flour.
+High gluten or bread flour is a white flour with a high protein content, used to increase the stretch in white and mixed flour bread.
+Its equivalent is thought to be German 812 flour, French 80 flour, and Italian 1 flour.

 Ash Content and Extraction Rate